-Do you have an old family photo you cannot identify?
-Are you unsure of the time or place a photo was taken in?
+Do you have an old family photo you can’t identify?
+Are you unsure of the time period or place a photo was taken in?
 Perhaps you want to connect with others who are researching a specific ancestor you have an image of?
-Try using Google Image Search to aid you in your family history research.

 Here’s how simple it is to uncover new information about your old photos, and the people in them, in just a few steps.